-Amid discontent among NDA allies, PM Modi to hold rally in Ghazipur today
+Modi attacks Congress over farm loan waiver in Karnataka, says it betrayed farmers

-Lucknow, Dec 29: Amid threat from allies to boycott the functions, Prime Minister Narendra Modi will visit Varanasi and Ghazipur in Uttar Pradesh today.
+Lucknow, Dec 29: Amid threat from allies to boycott the functions, Prime Minister Narendra Modi releaseD commemorative postage stamp on Maharaja Suheldev on Saturday.

+"To commemorate Maharaja Suhel Dev's death, we are releasing these stamps so that they reach each and every household.
+To make known of his efforts from years ago, we are driven towards these efforts as he was an icon of bravery, courage and unity.
+He belonged to everyone, similar to our 'Sabka saath, Sabka Vikaas' campaign.
+We want the future generations to remember such brave warriors, which the previous governments have forgotten."

+Ridiculing the Karnataka government scheme to waive farm loans, Prime Minister Narendra Modi said it benefited a handful of farmers.

 Modi will dedicate to the nation the 6th International Rice Research Institute South Asia Regional Centre campus in Varanasi.
 It will serve as a hub for rice research and training in South Asia and SAARC region.